 This is definitely the most common excuse not to exercise, and to be entirely fair, it does have some merit.

-9. Make some quick cheat sheets with information you need
+9. Make some quick cheat sheets with the information you need

 An example of one of our quick cheat sheets for chemistry.

-A common phenomenon that many people experience is having studied some information, but are completely unable to remember said information in the exam room despite trying their absolute hardest to remember.
+A common phenomenon that many people experience is having studied some information, but being completely unable to remember said information in the exam room despite trying their absolute hardest to remember.

 Once you are told to start writing, immediately regurgitate the things you have written on your last-minute cheat sheet on your question paper.